lynnfaraday/aresmush.com/_root/tutorials/code/git.md

     ./install <game clone URL> <Web Portal clone URL>

 If you've already installed the game, you just need to make your install point at your new fork instead of the standard AresMUSH repository.
-In the server shell, change to the aresmush directory and run the following commands:
+In the server shell, change to the aresmush folder and run the following commands:

     git remote rm origin
     git remote add origin <your fork's clone URL>